-This metric is a measure of the percentage of long-term care patients who maintained mobility.
+This metric measures the percentage of long-term stay patients that remained mobile levels.

 Short-term Care: Rehospitalizations

-This is a measure of the number of rehospitalizations per 1,000 days of short-term patient care.
-Minimizing rehospitalizations during rehabilitation is critical to restoring the physical well-being of residents.
+Measures the number of rehospitalizations per 1,000 days of short-term patient care.
+Staying out of the hospital during rehabilitation is critical to restoring the physical abilities of residents.

 Short-term Care: ER Visits

-This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
-Avoiding medical emergencies is one way to gauge the well-being of patients during rehabilitation.
+This is a measure of the number of emergency room visits per thousand days of short-term care.
+Avoiding medical emergencies is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement